esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ### Accessibility as a Business Case

-The following stats are mentioned and they are mostly focused on the US, but al:
+The following stats are mentioned and they are mostly focused on the US, but also the whole world:
 > - At least **one billion people** - 15% of the world's population, have a recognized disability.
 > - People with disabilities & the people in their lives control **$8 trillion** in spending
-> - The
+> - The disposable income for working-age people with disabilities is **$645 billion**, and is comparable to other market segments like African Americans and Hispanic people.
+> - There were **4055** ADA-related lawsuits filed against businesses in the United States in 2021 - 15% increase from 2020.

 ### Accessibility: The Legal Situation